top of page

 Gaza

-How Gazan natural gas became the epicenter of an international power struggle.
-All the current wars, uprisings, and other conflicts in the Middle East are connected by a single thread, which is also a threat: these conflicts are part of an increasingly frenzied competition to find, extract, and market fossil fuels whose future consumption is guaranteed to lead to a set of cataclysmic environmental crises..
+How Levant Basin natural gas, including Gaza and Lebanon, became the epicenter of an international power struggle.
+All the current wars, uprisings, and other conflicts in the Middle East are connected by a single thread, which is also a threat: these conflicts are part of a frenzied competition to control fossil fuels whose future consumption is guaranteed to lead to a set of cataclysmic environmental disasters...
 Read More

 Ukraine